pwolfeGTRI/msg_interface/README.md

 RUN cd /root/skaimsginterface_package && ./install_skaimsginterface.sh
 ```

-For how to import and use see `skai-ai-message-interface/package/test_package.py`
+For how to import and use see the main of `skai-ai-message-interface/package/skaimsginterface/tcp/TcpSender.py`

 ## Message Definitions